 I this article you will learn how to count cells by color in Excel and get the sum of colored cells.
 These solutions work both for cells colored manually and with conditional formatting.
-You will also learn how to filter cells by several colors in Excel 2010 and 2013.
+You will also learn how to filter cells by several colors in Excel 2010, Excel 2013 and Excel 2016.

 If you actively use diverse fill and font colors in your Excel worksheets to differentiate between various types of cells or values, you may want to know how many cells are highlighted in a certain color.
 If your cells' values are numbers, you may also want to automatically calculate the sum of cells shaded with the same color, e.g. the sum of all red cells.

 As all of us know, Microsoft Excel provides a variety of formulas for different purposes, and it would be logical to assume that there are some to count cells by color.
 But regrettably, there is no formula that would let us sum by color or count by color in a usual Excel worksheet.